5 key digital skills for vocational teachers

 4. Project management and communication

 Vocational teacher works in a challenging expert role.
 An important aspect of the job is managing complex projects, collaborating with other experts, and exchanging ideas.
-Digital tools can provide crucial help for this.
+Digital tools can provide crucial help for this, making project management a key digital skill.

 Teachers routinely message with students, other teachers, internship supervisors, and in many cases also with students’ parents.
 Teachers need to collect data on how their students are doing, provide valuable feedback, share their expertise, and collaborate.